LiChiLin/On-Unified-Adaptive-Portfolio-Management/README.md

 README.md:
 This markdown file provides an overview of the repository's contents and instructions for how to use the data. bm_opp.csv:
-Data on benchmark opportunities.
-May include benchmark comparison metrics or opportunity analysis for different financial instruments. investment.csv:
+Data for book-to-market ratio and operating profitability. investment.csv:
-Contains investment data over a specified period.
-Could include information on investment returns, asset allocation, and performance metrics. mktrf.csv:
+Contains investment data over a specified period. mktrf.csv:
 Market risk factor data, likely representing the excess return on a market portfolio above the risk-free rate, often used in CAPM or multi-factor models. sp500ccm.csv: